Your freelance copywriter should be able to give you more than just words when writing your website.

 So that's why I believe your copywriter should create your website's wireframe.

-What can a good wireframe do?
+What can a good website wireframe do?

 A well thought-out wireframe created by your copywriter can: